AravindSuresh-Bio/ENGIN/README.md

 ---

+## ☁️ Cloud Validation Strategy
+Before deploying to physical hardware, ENGIN utilizes **Azure Cloud** for high-stress validation and benchmarking:

+* **Virtual Edge Simulation (Digital Twins):** We utilize **Azure Virtual Machines** configured with constrained resources (RAM/CPU limits) to mimic the hardware limitations of physical edge devices (e.g., Raspberry Pi / Jetson).
+This allows us to benchmark the ENGIN C++ logic against "Digital Twins" of our target hardware.
+* **Massive Dataset Benchmarking:** Real genomic datasets are Terabytes in size.
+We use **Azure Blob Storage** to host massive synthetic FASTQ streams and "replay" them against our algorithm to measure throughput speed and packet loss in a controlled, high-bandwidth environment.

 ## 🛠️ Simulation Architecture (Digital Twin)
 Since physical access to high-throughput sequencers (e.g., Illumina NovaSeq) is restricted, this repository utilizes a **Client-Server Simulation** to demonstrate the protocol: